 - 6 cups chicken stock or turkey stock

 - 1 to 2 cups cooked turkey (diced)

 - 1 teaspoon dried leaf thyme

 - 1/4 teaspoon ground black pepper

-- 2 tablespoons chopped fresh parsley (about 2 teaspoons dried)
+- 2 tablespoons chopped fresh parsley (or 2 teaspoons dried)

 - Kosher salt, to taste

-- In the slow cooker, combine the cooked vegetables, chicken or turkey stock, diced cooked turkey, barley, bay leaf, thyme, marjoram, and pepper
+In the slow cooker, combine the cooked vegetables, chicken or turkey stock, turkey, barley, bay leaf, thyme, marjoram, and pepper.